“I Have Social Media Skills, But My Resume Isn’t Getting Me the Job”

 Resume Summary Writing Tips

 - Avoid generic statements like “Social media expert looking for opportunities.”
-Instead, highlight real results.
+Instead, highlight measurable results.

 - Tailor your summary to match the social media savvy manager job description or marketing role you’re applying for.